 Dutch Baby for a successful Pancake Sunday

-If you're on Instagram on Sundays, interested in food and especially breakfast, then you won't miss the numerous pancake posts - I'll just say #pancakesunday.
-I can definitely relate to the trend towards pancakes for Sunday breakfast.
+If you're on Instagram on Sundays and are interested in food and especially breakfast, then you won't miss the numerous pancake posts - I just say #pancakesunday.
+I can definitely understand the trend of treating yourself to pancakes for breakfast on Sundays.

-For one thing, I love pancakes and anything that's made of batter in any way.
-And on the other hand, Sunday is one of the few days of the week when you usually don't have any appointments and can therefore simply take a little more time than usual.
+On the one hand, I generally love pancakes and anything that consists of dough in any way.
+And on the other hand, Sunday is one of the few days of the week where you generally don't have any appointments and can therefore simply take a little more time than usual.
 At least I feel that way.

-In any case, it is a big, thick pancake that is baked in a pan in the oven.
-I like the way it's prepared because I'm just too impatient for the small round pancakes and the kitchen doesn't look like a bomb has exploded afterwards.
+In any case, it is a large, thick pancake that is baked in a pan in the oven.
+I like the way it's prepared because I'm just way too impatient for the little round pancakes and the kitchen doesn't look like a bomb has exploded afterwards.
 You can also garnish it wonderfully with your favorite toppings.
-For example with quark, Greek yoghurt, berries, banana, nuts, nut butter, cinnamon, maple syrup, honey and and and - there are no limits to your imagination.
+For example with quark, Greek yogurt, berries, banana, nuts, nut butter, cinnamon, maple syrup, honey and so on - there are no limits to your imagination.

-As always, I try to avoid industrial sugar in my recipes.
-In addition, I usually use spelled instead of wheat flour, coconut oil and have replaced cow's milk with a vegetable alternative.
+As always, I try to avoid processed sugar in my recipes.
+I also usually use spelled instead of wheat flour, coconut oil and have replaced cow's milk with a plant-based alternative.
 I love the taste of coconut, which is why I prefer this form of fat.
-I like cow's milk very much, but I don't tolerate it very well and therefore prefer oat or almond milk.
+I really like cow's milk, but I don't tolerate it very well and so I prefer oat or almond milk.

 Baking time: 17 minutes

 3 pieces of eggs (M)